We are now accepting Form 941 for Q1, 2025. E-File Now!

 Part 5 - Signing Information

-• The signing must be completed to avoid delay in the process.
+• The signature must be completed to avoid delay in the process.

 • The following persons are authorized to sign the return: Sole proprietorship, Corporation, Partnership, Single-member LLC treated as a disregarded entity, Trust or estate.